-An easy way to tell a villainous (or sinister) character apart from the protagonists, other than giving him/her a Red Right Hand, seems to be making their eyes red.
-If they don't start out evil, there's a chance they may get Darker and Edgier over time or perform full-blown Face Heel Turn.
-It's not the same thing as the "red eye" phenomenon in photos, but if cameras could detect evil, or danger these would probably be the first people they'd catch.
+An easy way to tell a villainous (or sinister) character apart from the protagonists, other than giving him/her a Red Right Hand, is making their eyes red.
+If they don't start out evil, there's a chance they become so over time or perform full-blown Face-Heel Turn.
+It's not the same thing as the "red eye" phenomenon in photos, but if cameras could detect evil, or danger these would be the first people they'd catch.

 Even those who aren't truly evil or dangerous are often thought to be so by characters In-Universe.

-In the progressive algorithm of "Oh Crap" with eyes, we have:
+In the progressive algorithm of Uh-Oh Eyes we have:

 Supernatural Gold Eyes < Red Eyes, Take Warning < Hellish Pupils < Glowing Eyes of Doom

 Those with glowing red eyes are almost without exception thoroughly evil or, at least, verydangerous.
-For those who are not evil, red eyes can serve as a marker for their Elemental Powers, typically fire.
+The "almost" section goes to those whose red eyes serve as a marker for their Elemental Powers, typically fire.

 A subtrope of Technicolor Eyes.
-May be part of Evil Albino, or averted/subverted by the Heroic Albino.
+May be part of Evil Albino, or averted/subverted by the Heroic Albino, although most humans with albinism in Real Life have pale gray or blue eyes.

 Compare Glamour Failure.
 Contrast Red Is Heroic.